thewhodidthis/headlines/readme.md

 })
 ```

-The following are equivalent producing exactly the same output,
+The following are equivalent producing exactly the same output:

 ```html
 <!-- mix items sorted by date -->